-Regarding aggregate labor, we observe increases ranging from 7.3% in the proportional tax economy to 0.1% in the economy with a fixed deduction equal to 40% of mean income.
-The increase in labor effort may be understood as the result of three elements.
+The increase in aggregate labor and the increase in aggregate hours for the expansionary reforms may be understood as the result of three elements.
 First, the increase in capital implies an increase in the market wage rate.
 Second, with larger economies the average tax rate will have to be lower in order to sustain the same amount of government revenue.
 And third, reducing the top marginal taxes increases the incentives to work for the most productive individuals of the economy.
+There is an additional and important issue regarding labor supply.
+As table 4 shows, for the reforms with a fixed deduction equal to 0.15 and below, the increases in aggregate labor are smaller than the increases in aggregate hours.
+The reason is that for these tax reforms there is a fall in the correlation between wages and work effort.
+As shown in section 3, the benchmark economy has been